Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

-\begin{lemma} If some client $C_k$ confirms an operation~$o_1$ before an operation~$o_2$, then $o_2$ does not precede $o_1$ in the execution history~$\sigma$. \end{lemma}
+\begin{lemma} If some client $C_j$ confirms an operation~$o_1$ before an operation~$o_2$, then $o_2$ does not precede $o_1$ in the execution history~$\sigma$. \end{lemma}

-\begin{proof} Let $\delta_k$ denote the sequence of operations that $C_k$ has confirmed up to~$o_2$.
-According to the protocol logic, $\delta_k$ contains $o_1$, and $o_1$ has a smaller sequence number than~$o_2$.
-Lemma~\ref{lem:exec_confirm_history} shows that $\delta_k$ is equal to the promised view to $C_k$ of $o_2$, hence, $o_1$ is in the promised view to $C_k$ of~$o_2$.
-Recall that the promised view contains operations that have been committed or are pending for other clients.
-Hence, $o_1$ has been invoked before $o_2$ completed. \end{proof}
+\begin{proof} Let $\mu_j$ denote the sequence of operations that $C_j$ has confirmed up to~$o_2$.
+According to the protocol logic (L\ref{c:bc:begin}--L\ref{c:bc:end}), $\mu_j$ contains $o_1$, and $o_1$ has a smaller sequence number than~$o_2$.
+Suppose $o_2$ was executed by~$C_i$.
+Lemma~\ref{lem:promised} shows that $\mu_j$ is equal to the promised view to $C_i$ of $o_2$, hence, $o_1$ is contained in the promised view to $C_i$ of~$o_2$.
+If $C_i$ has confirmed $o_1$ earlier, then $o_2$ does not precede $o_1$.
+If $o_1$ is pending for $o_2$, then $o_1$ has been invoked by a client before $o_2$, as validated by~$C_i$ through verifying the corresponding \str{invoke} signature~(L\ref{c:signinvoke}).
+Since this occurs before $o_2$ completes, $o_1$ has been invoked before $o_2$ completed. \end{proof}

 \begin{lemma} The sequence~$\pi_i$ preserves the real-time order of~$\sigma$. \end{lemma}